Board of Management

 b/ Adoption or supplementation, amendment of regulations on condominium use management as provided for in Article 9 of this Regulation;

 c/ Adoption of the selection of enterprises to manage the condominium operation and enterprises to maintain the condominium;

 d/ Adoption of working reports on operation management and maintenance and financial reports of units assigned to perform such tasks:

 e/ Decision on other contents concerning the condominium use management.

 For a single-owner condominium, it is unnecessary for condominium meetings to realize the contents specified at Points c and d of this Clause.

 4. All decisions of a condominium meeting must be made on the principle of majority and adopted by show of hands or ballot, which must be recorded in writing.

-a/ For a multi-owner condominium, the Management Board is composed of representatives of condominium owners and users and representatives of investors or condominium management unit.
+a/ For a multi-owner condominium, the Building Owner's Committee is composed of representatives of condominium owners and users and representatives of investors or condominium management unit.
 It may comprise between 5 and 15 members, depending on the specific conditions of that condominium or group of condominiums.
-The Management Board has one head, one or two deputy heads, including one deputy head who is appointed by the developer or the condominium management unit to join the Management Board.
+The Building Owner's Committee has one head, one or two deputy heads, including one deputy head who is appointed by the developer or the condominium management unit to join the Building Owner's Committee.

-When the developer is merged or transfers his/ her/its rights and obligations to another enterprise, that enterprise shall appoint its official to join the Management Board.
+When the developer is merged or transfers his/ her/its rights and obligations to another enterprise, that enterprise shall appoint its official to join the Building Owner's Committee.
 The developer may withdraw from the Management Board when the latter operates well and the condominium use management has been put into order and if so approved at a condominium meeting or by the district-level People's Committee.

 b/ For a single-owner condominium, the Management Board shall be composed of the owner and representatives of condominium users.